oseiskar/corona-sniffer/README.md

  1. Start the server :`node index.js` (see the file for `BIND` and `PORT` options).
  2. Start the Linux agent(s): `cd linux; sudo ./run.sh`
     change `SERVER` in `run.sh` and the spec in `agent.json` as necessary.
- 3. Run the Android test app to spoof Contact Tracing messages with a known exposure key
+ 3. Run the Android test app to spoof Contact Tracing messages with a known _temporary exposure key_ (TEK)
  4. Open http://localhost:3000 (should show a blue circle)
- 5. Mark the exposure key as "infected / resolved", e.g.,
+ 5. Mark the exposure key as infected, i.e., as a _diagnosis key_

         cd linux; resolve.py 6578616d706c65000000000000000000